Kangra Airport: Expansion plans and delays

 In October 2013, for the first time, the issue of expansion of Kangra Airport came up officially, when Ministry of Civil Aviation hinted at expanding Gaggal Airport and conducting a fresh survey for expansion of the airport.
 In August 2014, the District Administration was ordered to carry out the expansion survey and wrote to the Airports Authority of India (AAI) in this regard.
 Following this, a team of AAI Officials visited the airport in May 2015 for feasibility study and identification of land required.

 In 2019, the team visited the adjacent area of the airport and identified the land for expanding the runway from 1,370 to 1,920 m.
 However, this proposed expansion would require a total of 140 ha and would mean displacement of almost all of the Gaggal Township which is located about 2 km from the Airport and lies directly in the proposed path of airstrip expansion.
 As a result, in January and February 2020, there were demonstrations by the locals against the government.

 In March 2021, an Obstruction Level Survey (OLS) for proposed expansion was carried out by AAI.
-In the revised survey of AAI, the length of runway was to be expanded to 1900 m, by first constructing a bridge over the Manjhi River, which flows in between the Gaggal township and the airport.
-Thereafter, the runway is to be expanded to 3010 m by acquiring the land beyond Gaggal township, cutting through National Highway 154, which would also require the realignment of the highway.

-A total of Rs 400 Crores was recommended by the Fifteenth Finance Commission for the expansion of Kangra Airport, which has been granted by the Central Government.

 In March 2022, AAI came up with a two phase expansion plan for Kangra Airport.